Just 6.5

-Just 6.5 (متری شیش و نیم, means: Six and a Half per Meters) is a 2019 Iranian thriller drama film written and directed by Saeed Roustaee.
+Just 6.5 (متری شیش و نیم, means: Six and a Half per Meter, also titled Law of Tehran) is a 2019 Iranian thriller drama film written and directed by Saeed Roustaee.
 It was well received by critics at the 76th Venice Film Festival, and won multiple awards, including the Crystal Simorgh for Audience Choice of Best Film, at the 37th Fajr Film Festival.

 Plot

-Samad (Payman Maadi) is a narcotic detective in pursuit of a shadow drug kingpin Naser Khakzad (Navid Mohammadzadeh).
-One day a raid leads to capturing a low level dealer who leads to a bigger fish, who is somehow connected to the notorious druglord...
+Samad (Payman Maadi) is a narcotics detective in pursuit of a shadow drug kingpin Naser Khakzad (Navid Mohammadzadeh).
+One day a raid leads to capturing a low level dealer who leads to a bigger fish, who is somehow connected to the notorious drug lord.